VeronicaLourens/portfolio-1/README.md

 ## Existing Features

 The website was created based on the initial design for the large desktop.
-It contains three pages.Then add the media queries to make it responsive on different media screen sizes from 320px up to 3000px.
+It contains four pages.Then add the media queries to make it responsive on different media screen sizes from 320px up to 3000px.
 All of pages are responsive accordingly.

 ### Navigation Header